What Are Adult Care Homes?

 Do Adult Care Homes Provide Night Care?

 Most homes do not provide an awake caregiver at night.
 Caregivers live and work in the home but need to sleep at night.
 They’ll respond to occasional bouts of illness or accidents, but if a resident needs consistent night-time help, then you’ll want to consider a different care option.

 If a home has two live-in caregivers, then they may offer night care.
 Alternatively, a home might hire a caregiver specifically for night care, but you can expect a significant increase in cost if this is the case.

 Amenities in Adult Care Homes

 Since they have designs much like residential homes, care homes vary in size and amenities.
 Some were designed and built as care homes while others have been retrofitted and modified with grab bars, safety rails, ramps, and emergency help buttons.

 Most homes offer private bedrooms.
 Many offer bedrooms with private en-suite half-baths.
 In older, converted homes, bathrooms are often shared.
 A private room rarely includes a private shower; rather, a separate shower room is standard and used for scheduled bathing.

 It’s important that residents can call for help when needed and that caregivers respond.
-You’ll find a variety of call systems in care homes, including hard-wired, baby monitors, buzzers, bells, and medical alert systems.
+You’ll find a variety of call systems in care homes, including hard-wired, baby monitors, buzzers, bells, and medical alerts.

 In the last decade, newly constructed custom-built care homes have changed the market.
 These homes have all the latest innovations such as:

 - Roll-in showers